dillonHe/EasyEDA-Documents/Tutorial/SchematicLibs.md

 **Package**

 If you would like to built a PCB, you need to assign a package for your schematic Lib symbol.
 Although there are other ways to do this in EasyEDA, here is the right place to do it.
+When you set a package , the package's pad numbers must match the  schematic Lib's pin number, otherwise,  when you convert the schematic to PCB , there will miss several nets.

-Click in the **Package** input box, and the  **Parts** dialog will open as used to do this task in the Schematic Editor.
+Click in the **Package** input box, and the  **Footprint Manager** dialog will open as used to do this task in the Schematic Editor.

 **Prefix**